Antonio Brown: Legal issues

 On October 1, 2022, Brown encountered further controversy after it was reported that he exposed himself to a woman at the Armani Hotel in Dubai.
 The alleged incident occurred on May 14, with Brown exposing himself and becoming physical with a female guest in a pool.
 On December 1, Tampa police attempted to serve Brown with an arrest warrant on domestic violence charges related to an incident with his ex-fiancée on November 28, in which he threw a shoe at her during an argument.

 On April 14, 2023, an arrest warrant was issued for Brown for failing to make child support payments.
 Brown's attorney claimed that he paid over $30,000 in child support after the arrest warrant was issued and that the matter was cleared up.
-In August, an arrest warrant was issued when Brown missed $15,000 in child support payments.
 On June 3, Brown was reportedly asked to leave a Holiday Inn Express hotel in Albany, New York, where the Albany Empire was staying.
 A source told the Times Union that the hotel asked Brown to leave due to complaints of loud music and marijuana smoking.
 No criminal charges were filed against Brown.
-On August 22, an arrest warrant was issued to Brown for failing to pay child support.
-A Miami-Dade County judge ruled Brown's arrest on August 9, for missing a $15,000 payment to Wiltrice Jackson, Brown's ex-girlfriend and mother of one of his daughters.
+On August 22, an arrest warrant was issued for failing to pay child support.
+A Miami-Dade County judge signed a warrant for Brown's arrest on August 9, for missing a $15,000 payment to Wiltrice Jackson, Brown's ex-girlfriend and the mother of one of his daughters.
 Following the report of his arrest warrant, Brown went on a social media rant calling out the media, claiming his arrest warrant was not real, and also called out former Steeler Ryan Clark, stating: "Fuck the bitch ass reporter who ever wrote the story!
 You Mf don't know shit about me !
 Where I came from what I been through!!
 Ryan Clark been a bitch in media say things then apologize next AB name drop we gone strike yo ass boy".
 On August 29, Brown claimed that his behavior stems from his issues from battling chronic traumatic encephalopathy (CTE), a neurodegenerative disease.
 In response to reporters calling him crazy, Brown stated, "My CTE acting up Fuck all y'all whoever played on my name".
 Brown also again denied there was a warrant out for his arrest.
-He had previously denied possibility that the disease could have been affecting him.
+He had previously denied that the disease could have been affecting him.
 On October 15, Brown was arrested by the Broward County Sheriff's Office for unpaid child support and released on a $15,000 bond.